digital-archives/HISTGA1011/final_project/index.md

 ## Overview

-For your final project, you will develop a **Digitization and Access Plan** for undigitized or currently inaccessible materials.
+For your final project, you will develop a **Digitization and Access Plan** (referred to here on out as the "Plan") for a group of currently inaccessible materials of your choosing.
 This will take the form of a **written paper** and an **accompanying presentation**, which you will deliver on the last day of class.

-To guide your progress, you will submit an **abstract** mid-way through the semester as a check-in to ensure you have identified a suitable collection and are on track with your project.
+To guide your progress, you will submit an **abstract** mid-way through the semester as a check-in to ensure you have identified a suitable group of materials to work with, and are on track with your project.
 (See the <a href="https://digital-archives.github.io/HISTGA1011/schedule/" target="_blank">class schedule</a> for details.)

 ---

 ## Scenario

 _You are an archivist working in the special collections department of [organization/institution of your choice].
-As part of an initiative to enhance digital access, you have identified one or more collections in the institution’s finding aids that contain **undigitized or currently inaccessible materials**, such as analog media, obsolete digital formats, or physical documents without existing digital surrogates._
+As part of an initiative to enhance digital access, you have identified a collection that contains **materials/records that are currently inaccessible to users online**.
+This might include undigitized analog media and/or born-digital media._

 _Recognizing your expertise in digital preservation workflow management, the Director of Special Collections has appointed you as **Project Lead**.
-Your task is to analyze how your institution currently handles digital access and preservation, identify gaps or areas for improvement, and propose enhancements.
-Your proposal may incorporate strategies from other institutions, emerging best practices, or new technologies to strengthen the institution’s digital preservation program."_
+Your task is to analyze how your institution currently handles digital access and preservation, write out a plan describing how these selected materials will be made accessible online, and present this plan to the Special Collections Committee (i.e. represented by your fellow classmates)._

-_This project requires you to "start from scratch," meaning you must choose materials that **are not already digitized or available online**.
-This ensures that you will critically analyze the challenges involved in digital preservation, including selection criteria, technical workflows, metadata creation, and access strategies._

 ---